Almond Lemon Cookies

 - ¼ cup raw sliced almonds

 - Mix the sugar, oil, egg and egg yolk, lemon juice and zest and almond extract.
 Mix in flour, salt, baking powder and all other ingredients including the almonds into the wet ingredients.
-Use a wooden spoon and mix by hand.
-Make sure all flour is coated well, use hand to form a dough ball.
+Use a wooden spoon or mix by hand.
+Make sure all flour is coated well, use hands to form a dough ball.

-- Once dough is chilled scoop out tbs size balls (I used an ice cream scooper) dip into powdered sugar on a plate and place on a parchement paper lined cookie sheet.
-Bake at 350 for 11 to 13 minute.
+- Once dough is chilled scoop out tbs size balls (I used an ice cream scooper).
+If the dough is a bit flaky, use your hands to form the cookie balls, the coconut oil just needs a little help warming up to be more sticky.
+Next, dip into powdered sugar on a plate or bowl and place on a parchment paper lined cookie sheet.
+Bake at 350º for 11 – 12 minutes.
 12 minutes was perfect for me!
 You also have the option to skip the powdered sugar dip before the baking process and sprinkle them after baking with sugar for a different look to the cookie.

 Nutrition information is automatically calculated, so should only be used as an approximation.